Jerrysuper123/pharmacy-pal/README.md

 ### Font pair - Lora and Roboto

-Although they’re two sans serifs, but the imperfect/perfect pairing of their character sets creates a good balance.
+Although they are two sans serifs, but the imperfect/perfect pairing of their character sets creates a good balance.
 This would work really well in giving a youthful and trustworthy vibe.

 ![font](https://elementor.com/cdn-cgi/image/f=auto,w=720/marketing/wp-content/uploads/sites/9/2020/11/4-Archivo-Black_Roboto.png)

-Against, in the _constant.scss file, we have set below font variables to be used consistently.
+Against, in the _constant.scss file, we have set below font variables to be used globally.
 ```
 /* font family and size setting */
 $headerFront: 'Lora', serif;